Short path length corrections to Djordjevic-Gyulassy-Levai-Vitev energy loss: Numerical and asymptotic analyses

-Before further investigating the large formation time assumption, recall the issue of the collinear approximation in pQCD-based energy loss formulae \cite{Armesto:2011ht}.
-It was shown in \cite{Horowitz:2009eb} that a significant fraction of the gluon radiation from $N=1$ large separation distance DGLV is \emph{not} emitted collinearly, despite the use of the collinear approximation $k^+\gg k^-$ in the derivation of the result.
-One may understand this breakdown of the collinear approximation in the leading DGLV formula by considering the required ordering $k^+\gg k^-$.
+Nevertheless, despite the weak dependence of the mass ordering of the relative energy loss on the gluon formation time at low energies, recall the crucial role that the large formation time approximation $ \omega_i\ll \mu_i $ plays in the derivation of the small separation distance correction.
+Traditionally, the large formation time assumption is considered a restatement of the collinear radiation approximation, but it is already known that the collinear assumption is problematic \cite{Armesto:2011ht}: it was shown in \cite{Horowitz:2009eb} that a significant fraction of the gluon radiation from $N=1$ large separation distance DGLV is \emph{not} emitted collinearly, despite the use of the collinear approximation $k^+\gg k^-$ in the derivation of the result.
+One may understand this breakdown of the collinear approximation in the DGLV formula by considering the required ordering $k^+\gg k^-$.
 From Eq. \ref{Eqn:momenta}, $k^+\simeq2xE$ and $k^-\simeq\textbf{k}^2/2xE$ we require

 where the $\mathcal{O}(1)$ term ranges from $\sim\!\!1/2$ up to 2.
 The lower limit of $1/2$ comes from considering the typical momentum fraction taken from the parent parton by the emitted gluon, $x_{typ}\sim\mu/E$ \cite{Horowitz:2009eb}; the upper limit of $2$ results from using $k_{max}=2xE$.
 Thus the collinear approximation is violated for much of the phase space of the emitted gluon.